Haven-Rau/Pokemon_Catching_Adventure/README.md

 ```

-## Encountering Pokemon
+## Encountering Pokémon

-Encountering a Pokemon in the games usually starts by walking into a section of the map deemed condusive to spawning Pokemon, such as grass, caves, and bodies of water.
-Without an actual character or map to enter these areas, I built a system to encounter random pokemon instead.
+Encountering a Pokémon in the games usually starts by walking into a section of the map deemed condusive to spawning Pokémon, such as grass, caves, and bodies of water.
+Without an actual character or map to enter these areas, I built a system to encounter random Pokémon instead.

-Since every Pokemon has a unique pokedex_id from 1-1025, I just did a uniform roll for an integer between 1 and 1025.
+Since every Pokémon has a unique pokedex_id from 1-1025, I just did a uniform roll for an integer between 1 and 1025.
 So if the roll landed on 1, the trainer would encounter bulbasaur, who has a unique pokedex_id of 1.
-For my game inside Python, I downloaded images of each pokemon, named the images their corresponding pokedex_id, matched the integer roll to the picture name, then displayed it with a MatLab import.
+For my game inside Python, I downloaded images of each Pokémon, named the images their corresponding pokedex_id, matched the integer roll to the picture name, then displayed it with a MatLab import.

 <img width="1331" height="324" alt="image" src="https://github.com/user-attachments/assets/b87adc94-4765-4755-b8bf-5b17ef0bb4f6" />

-In every Pokemon game, each encounter with a Pokemon is unique.
-Although trainers can encounter the same Pokemon multiple times, and similarily that Pokemon can belong to many trainers, every Pokemon differs in their stats.
+In every Pokémon game, each encounter with a Pokémon is unique.
+Although trainers can encounter the same Pokémon multiple times, and similarily that Pokémon can belong to many trainers, every Pokémon differs in their stats.

-The original Pokemon database, which was originally created using complex arrays locked into the memory of the game, assigned base stats to each Pokemon, and then used unique formulas/multipliers to generate variety in those stats during each encounter.
+The original Pokémon database, which was originally created using complex arrays locked into the memory of the game, assigned base stats to each Pokémon, and then used unique formulas/multipliers to generate variety in those stats during each encounter.
 These adjusted stats are commonly known as "IVs".
 That's what I replicated in my game

-Therefore, to mimic this style in SQL, I created a simple table with each Pokemon and their base stats:
+Therefore, to mimic this style in SQL, I created a simple table with each Pokémon and their base stats:

 ```sql
 Create table pokemon_species